You will undoubtedly have already noticed. The de Hoge Rielen is constantly evolving.

 The architectural firm AGO has colourfully decorated these buildings.
 There is a flexible sleeping area with 30 beds and a sleeping loft for 14 people.
 You can also wake up outside in the middle of nature, in the sleeping boxes which provide 12 extra beds.

-When you drive along the central road and the approach roads in the southern part of the domain, you will notice that construction work is in full swing.
-The works are a part of the implementation of the master plan for the de Hoge Rielen.
+When you drive over the main road and the access roads in the southern part of the domain, you notice some new buildings.
+These buildings were part of the implementation of the fourth phase of the Hoge Rielen master plan.

-Building 39 - Kompas (Compass) will be completely demolished and replaced by a new building.
-The architecture of the military base structure will remain recognisable from the outside.
-Inside, it will be transformed into a contemporary residence, where smaller groups will feel at home.
+Building 39 - Compass was completely demolished and replaced by a new building.
+On the outside, the architecture of the basic military structure remains recognizable.
+Inside, it has been transformed into a contemporary residence, where smaller groups will feel at home.

-Through landscaping, the large fire pit B will be redesigned as an amphitheatre with more than 200 seats.
+Through landscaping, the large fireplace B was recreated as an amphitheater with more than 200 seats.